 Subject to availability, delegates will pay 380 Euro per night for a Superior Room instead of 1,100 Euro (king or twin bedded, for two people maximum).
 Extended stays are available at the special rate, also subject to availability.
 For more information, or to make a reservation, please contact us.
 NOTE: there are only a limited number of rooms remaining.

-The Salon Tuileries at Le Meurice is where we will be having a three-course lunch prepared under the supervision of the LE Meurice’s three Michelin star Chef, Alain Ducasse.
+Join us in Salon Tuileries at Le Meurice where we will enjoy three-course lunches prepared under the supervision of the Le Meurice team of Michelin star chefs, Alain Ducasse and Jocelyn Herland.

-Every year, CLE Paris arranges private visits for our delegates to places of legal/historical significance.
-We will announce the excursion for our upcoming 2019 event soon.
+Every year, CLE Paris arranges private visits for our delegates to places of legal significance.

-In addition, which is now a tradition of CLE Paris, we will be repeating our “Law Professors’ Tour” – a legal/historical walking tour of Paris led by Professors Gerard Carney and Pascale Bloch, including a visit to the Pantheon and the stories of the great French lawyers who have passed before us.
+In addition, which is now a tradition of CLE Paris, we will be repeating our “Law Professors’ Tour” – which is a tour of the Pantheon, led by Professors Gerard Carney and Pascale Bloch, to hear the stories of the great French lawyers who have passed before us.